 Abuse and neglect are forms of maltreatment.
 Somebody may abuse or neglect an individual by inflicting harm, or by failing to act to prevent harm.
+Harm cam include ill treatment that is not physical as well as the impact of witnessing the ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on young people of all forms of domestic abuse, including where they see, hear or experience its effects.
 Adults at risk may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+They may be abused by an adult or adults, or a peer.